 After students were brought to the police station, police reportedly released ten of them.
 The remaining four, including Sapan, were referred to the Istanbul Palace of Justice in Çağlayan on a charge of “violating the law on meetings and demonstration marches.”
 The court ordered their release on judicial control, including a travel ban.

-Scholars at Risk is concerned about the use of force, arrests, and travel restrictions against students in apparent retaliation of the nonviolent exercise of the rights to freedom of expression and freedom of assembly—conduct that is expressly protected by international human rights instruments, including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which Turkey is a party.
+Scholars at Risk is concerned about the use of force and arrests against students in apparent retaliation of the nonviolent exercise of the rights to freedom of expression and freedom of assembly—conduct that is expressly protected by international human rights instruments, including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which Turkey is a party.
 State authorities have an obligation to refrain from restricting or retaliating against expressive activities and assemblies so long as they are peaceful and responsible.
 In addition to the harm to the immediate victims, violence, detentions, and travel restrictions in response to peaceful student expression undermine academic freedom and democratic society generally.